What is a Workspace?

 Favorite a Workspace

-If you frequent the same few Workspaces to manage your work, once a Workspace is named you can favorite it to have it at the top of the Workspace navigator.
+If you frequent the same few Workspaces to manage your work, you can favorite the Workspace to have it at the top of the Workspace navigator.
 Click the star next to the Workspace name on the sidebar to add it to your favorites: